pierrepo/mdner/README.md

 streamlit run scripts/JSON_Corrector.py
 ```

-Here is a site that allows it: [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/)
+There are various other tools for annotating such as [Prodigy](https://prodi.gy/) or a site that allows it: [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/)

 ## Create a MDNER